0x4bd0/randomstringsgenerator/README.md

 # How to use:

-The packge accepts 5 params, if you call the generator without passing any params, <br>
+The packge accepts 5 inputs, if you call the generator without passing any params, <br>
-it will return a random string including lowerCase and numbers only with the length of 10 chars.<br>
+it will return a random string including lowerCase and numbers only, with the length of 10 chars.<br>
- Now for the params :  <br>
+# Inputs :  <br>
- length => a number, represent the length of the string, <br>
+1- length => a number, represents the length of the string. <br>
- params => Array accept the following strings 'upperCase','lowerCase','specialChars','numbers' <br>
+2- params => Array [] accepts the following strings 'upperCase','lowerCase','specialChars','numbers'.<br>
  ```javascript
 rsg(length,params)
 ```